 It's a fair question.
 And the answer is...
 I can hear the size of the horse.
 I can feel how your body moves when the horse does, and how this changes your voice.
 I can hear its hooves scrape, hear it's breathing.
 Hear the way your voice bounces off the stable roof, over our heads.
 I can hear the weather, the hens nearby, someone using a yard-broom.
 You can't make this shit up, frankly.

 'You people are mad!'

-Another time, another play.
-We had booked a little studio, but weren't restricting ourselves to being inside it.
-We'd already recorded one scene in the loo (for a scene in a pub toilet, drunk woman using a vet's octoscope on a stranger to see if there's an alien in his ear).
+Another day, another play.
+We'd booked a little studio, but weren't restricting ourselves to being inside it.
+We'd already recorded one scene in the loo (a woman in a pub toilet uses a vet's octoscope to see if there's an alien a stranger's ear).
 Ten minutes later, we had actor on ladder up the outside of the building pretending to fix an aerial.

 It sounded amazing.
 A three-way echo bounced off surrounding buildings.
 It was a beautiful audio panorama.
 Johnny Vegas had been watching us.
 He was recording 'The Ragged Trousered Philanthropists' (properly) elsewhere in the building.
 He asked what we were up to and I told him.
 'You people are mad', he said and mooched back to studio-land, with a wistful backwards glance.

 Location recording isn't for every script and it isn't for every actor.
 You need to be reasonably hardy, able to think on your feet and get physical with an environment.
 Similarly, not every sound-engineer has the ability to run silently through a bramble-patch or deal with every flavour of unexpected.
 Yet, some stories demand to be told this way because....

 ****** A LOCATION IS A CHARACTER *****

 *To be fair to the actor in question, he was rather too famous to be doing his own stunts and it was quite a big horse.